brockpat/Beating-the-SP500/README.md

+This project is the third chapter of my PhD thesis in quantitative finance.

 # 📈 Beating the S&P 500 — The Virtue of Transaction Costs (VoT)

 Machine learning (ML) return forecasts often exhibit strong **gross** backtest performance.